Contrast-Security-OSS/docs/content/user/libraries/LibraryScoringGuide.md

 <!--
 title: "Library Scoring Guide"
 description: "Explanation of library scoring"
-tags: "TeamServer application user library scoring guide" -->
+tags: "application user library scoring guide"
+-->

 Contrast provides letter grades for the security of your application's libraries so that you can use them as a reference point during  analysis.
 Each grade is a composite score based on three factors: